 - The eligibility of businesses will be based upon the business

 demonstrating that it has relevant and compliant Health and Safety

 - The business must have Public and Employers Liability insurance

 - In support of the application the business must provide

 evidence of costs for the activities eg. Quotations.
-The
+The business

-the activities undertaken.
-Once expenditure has been incurred
+activities undertaken.
+Once expenditure has been incurred the

 - Large business (250 staff plus) are excluded from accessing the